kenjis/ci4-app-template/README.md

 ## How to Use

+### CSRF

 - You must set CSRF token field in your form manually.
+See https://codeigniter4.github.io/CodeIgniter4/libraries/security.html#html-forms

+### CSP

+- You must set CSP when you need.
+See https://codeigniter4.github.io/CodeIgniter4/outgoing/response.html#content-security-policy
+- You need to use `csp_script_nonce()` and `csp_style_nonce()` for inline contents.
+See https://codeigniter4.github.io/CodeIgniter4/outgoing/response.html#inline-content

 ## Changes from the CI4 Default Configuration